 Emily Hampton

-Emily’s experience is in Out of Home Care, Mental Health, Assertive Outreach and Homelessness.
+Emily’s experience is in Out of Home Care, Mental Health, Assertive Outreach, Team Management and Homelessness.

 Emily’s strengths are in mental health and working with young people who have complex needs.